 General Formatting Instructions

-The entire content of a paper (including figures, references, and anything else) can be no longer than six pages.
+The entire content of a paper (including figures, references, and anything else) can be no longer than six pages in the initial submission.
+In the final submission, the text of the paper, including an author line, must fit on six pages.
+Up to one additional page can be used for acknowledgements and references.

 The text of the paper should be formatted in two columns with an overall width of 7 inches (17.8 cm) and length of 9.25 inches (23.5 cm), with 0.25 inches between the columns.
-Leave two line spaces between the last author listed and the text of the paper.
-The left margin should be 0.75 inches, and the top margin should be 1 inch.
+Leave two line spaces between the last author listed and the text of the paper; the text of the paper (starting with the abstract) should begin no less than 2.75 inches below the top of the page.
+The left margin should be 0.75 inches and the top margin should be 1 inch.
 The right and bottom margins will depend on whether you use U.S. letter or A4 paper, so you must be sure to measure the width of the printed text.
 Use 10 point Times Roman with 12 point vertical spacing, unless otherwise specified.

-The title should be 14 point, bold, and centered.
+The title should be in 14 point bold font, centered.
 The title should be formatted with initial caps (the first letter of content words capitalized and the rest lower case).
-Each author’s name should appear on a separate line, 11 point bold, and centered, with the author’s email address in parentheses.
+In the initial submission, the phrase “Anonymous CogSci submission” should appear below the title, centered, in 11 point bold font.
+In the final submission, each author’s name should appear on a separate line, 11 point bold, and centered, with the author’s email address in parentheses.
 Under each author’s name list the author’s affiliation and postal address in ordinary 10 point type.

 Indent the first line of each paragraph by 1/8 inch (except for the first paragraph of a new section).
 Do not add extra vertical space between paragraphs.